 Because of splenic sequestration in sickle cell disease, patients are at an increased risk of impaired splenic function and are predisposed to recurrent bacterial infections, especially with encapsulated organisms.
 Splenic sequestration is quite uncommon in adulthood.

-Acute chest syndrome is characterized by severe chest pain, fever, wheezing, tachypnea and a possible pulmonary pathology.
+- Acute chest syndrome is characterized by severe chest pain, fever, wheezing, tachypnea and a possible pulmonary pathology.
 The most common pulmonary pathologies associated with acute chest pain in children with sickle cell disease are pulmonary fat embolism, lung infection or atelectasis.
+Pulmonary hypertension is one of serious complication.
 In some patients, the acute chest crisis is caused by the sickling phenomenon and the vaso-occlusive nature of the disease itself.

-Avascular necrosis of the femoral head or other bony structures, while being common in adults, is very rare in children.
+- Avascular necrosis of the femoral head or other bony structures, while being common in adults, is very rare in children may result in leg ulcers.

 Diagnostic Workup for Sickle Cell Disease in Children